 A Singer’s Guide to Surviving in a Band

-Surviving in a band as a singer can be quite daunting as our musical training can be quite different to that of an instrumentalist.
+Coming into a band as a singer can be quite daunting as our musical training can be quite different to that of an instrumentalist.
 Many singers don’t often have the experience of working alongside other musicians.
-When I started working with a band, I was overwhelmed and felt rather insecure about my musical practice.
-Here are some practical tips I learnt first hand about surviving in a band as a singer, and how to make the most of a band situation whilst learning as much as you can.
+When I started singing in a band, I was overwhelmed and felt rather insecure about my musical practice.
+Here are some practical tips I learnt first hand on how to be confident with your singing and how to make the most of singing in a band whilst learning as much as you can.

 Learn Your Theory

 It’s no secret that many singers lack music theory knowledge.
 If you have been getting singing lessons for a while and you have not covered theory, this is quite common.
-It is not always required of singers but if you want to work in groups or get professional it’s highly recommended.
+It is not always required of singers but if you want to start singing in a band or get professional it’s highly recommended.
 Here at Sono Music, we encourage our vocal clients to learn theory.
 It’s fantastic to have and will help big time to expand your music career.
-It’ll really help you out with surviving in a band as a singer.
+It’ll really help you out with performing in groups and bands.
 Knowing about key signatures, key changes, transposition, song structure, pitch, melody, harmonies and rhythm will make your life so much easier.
 These are things you can also learn in our new band lessons.

 Transpose if Necessary

 Never be afraid to ask to transpose if necessary.
-This is part of surviving in a band as a singer.
 You want a song to suit your voice and sit in your tessitura, not the other way around.
 Transposing is changing the key of a song to sit higher or lower, which will help make that song suit your vocal range.
 Our voices are like fingerprints – everyone’s voice is unique to them and is not always going to suit the same range as Britney Spears.
 Good musicians will be able to transpose with ease, but if you’re all starting out then print out the new chords for your fellow musicians.

 Gear & Equipment